-Batman, hands down, is and will always be my favorite superhero franchise.
-He may not have the extraterrestrial superpowers but he definitely has the best gadgets, mode of transportation, coming-of-age story, and costume.
-However, let’s just call a spade a spade, BATMAN would not be BATMAN without his VILLAINS!
+Batman, hands down, is my favorite superhero franchise.
+He may not have extraterrestrial superpowers, but he definitely has the best gadgets, mode of transportation, coming-of-age story, and costume.
+However, Batman would not be Batman without his villains.

 I can’t describe how excited I am to see this film.
-It’s going to be a breath of fresh air in a superhero trend that’s been played out since The Fantastic Four: Rise of The Silver Surfer.
-Oh, and I can go out on a limb and say that Margot Robbie’s performance as Harley Quinn is going to steal the show.
-I mean, being fine and crazy is just “wifey goals.”
+It’s going to be a breath of fresh air in the midst of a superhero trend that’s been played out since The Fantastic Four: Rise of The Silver Surfer.
+And I can go out on a limb and say that Margot Robbie’s performance as Harley Quinn is going to steal the show.

 Until Next Time…

 3 Comments Add yours

 First off I think Suicide Squad is going to be power struggle between Margot Robbie and Jared Leto.
 Yeah she steals the trailer but he’s only in if for like one shot…plus from everything I’ve ready he was even freaking out the cast and crew on set.
 I love that they’re showing so little of him in trailers because it’s building up the anticipation for me, I just hope it’s not a let down.

 That being said, forgive me my main example will be from the Marval cinematic universe as I follow it closer…it’s a side effect of having had a Marval movie released the week of my Birthday every year since 2007.
 Civil War being the movie this year.